 Funding is available to support community-based participatory research, the development of community engaged scholarship courses, engaged department strategic planning, and professional development opportunities such as conferences or symposia.
 Proposals are due February 1, 2021.

 Knapp Fellows receive up to $10,000 to support their ideas to combine scholarship with action.
 Students, working with a faculty advisor and one or more community partners, spend one year conducting inquiry and implementing their idea.
 Proposals due Monday, May 24th, 2021.

-Undergraduate and graduate students who present their research at the annual GW Research Days event are invited to submit for consideration for the Nashman Prize, which recognizes excellence in Community-Based Participatory Research.
+Undergraduate and graduate students who present their research at the annual GW Research Showcase event are invited to submit for consideration for the Nashman Prize, which recognizes excellence in Community-Based Participatory Research.
 First and second prize are $300 and $200 respectively.
 Interested students should indicate interest in the Nashman Prize when submitting their abstracts for GW Research Days.